 To the west is Dalmuir Park Junction and to the east the Clydebank line burrows under the Singer line.

-This station replaced its predecessor Dalmuir [1st] which was to the immediate east on the Singer line.
-It was moved west to add the platforms on the Clydebank route.
+This station replaced Dalmuir [1st] which was to the immediate east on older the Singer line.
+It was moved west with the opening of the newer route via Clydebank to add the platforms alongside each other on both routes.

 The bay platform was added with the Argyle Line opened.

 Dalmuir House (1810-1929) was to the north of the station.

 Dalmuir Park itself is just to the north.